pvila89/TaskTaxScouts/README.md

 1. Clone this repository to your local machine.
 2. Run the command `npm install` to install the dependencies.
-3. Run the command `npm start` to start the application in your local development environment.
+3. Run the command `npm run dev` to start the application in your local development environment.

 ## Contact